Pet Doors for Sliding Glass Doors FAQ

 Q - Do you have dual pane/insulated glass in your sliding glass door?

 A - If so, you may be glad to know that a number of patio pet doors are available with dual-pane, insulated glass panels.
 A few even offer a low "E" coating for even better performance.
 This feature is especially important in cold climates.
 Low outside temperatures combined with moist, warm air inside can result in condensation on the inside of any glass window including that in a patio pet door.
 Dual pane, low "E" glass can greatly reduce or eliminate this problem.
+Examples of these would be:

 In more temperate climates, single pane glass may be perfectly adequate.
 After all, the area of the glass in a patio pet door is pretty small and won't make much difference in mild climates.
+Examples of these types would be:

 Q - How do I tell if the glass is dual-pane or single pane?